 Under Reverse Distribution:

 The licensee must file the DEA form 41 with their local DEA office and also request a copy of the Companies currently approved by DEA to receive these controlled drugs.
 Then the licensee will follow the proper procedures provided by one of those companies in order to complete the transfer.
 The licensee must package and mail the materials to the reverse distribution company and keep all related records.
-The Office of Research Safety’s Hazardous Waste Management Facility cannot provide this service or be in possession of controlled substances.
-Any controlled substances that inadvertently come into the Office of Research Safety’s Hazardous Waste Management Facility possession will be returned to the licensee immediately.
+Occupational and Environmental Safety’s Hazardous Waste Management Facility cannot provide this service or be in possession of controlled substances.
+Any controlled substances that inadvertently come into Occupational and Environmental Safety’s Hazardous Waste Management Facility possession will be returned to the licensee immediately.

 Under the Hazardous Waste Disposal Contract: